erbill/partner/docs/introduction.md

 ![Images](/SS.jpg)

-Setting up an online store can be challenging, but Bitti Gitti is here to help.
-We offer a range of services, including e-commerce website setup, product photography, and social media management.
-Utilizing our AI of Bitti Gitti, together we can design the strategy that positions the Wooden Sound System to your customer base optimally.
+We have compiled best practices for our [the Wooden Sound System](/tws) e-commerce page scenarios.
+From various product titles to meta descriptions, long-medium-short versions of product description and quite more.

 You can find all the quick start materials from our [Setting up your Online Store](/getting-started) page.

+We cover e-mail campaign ideas to sharing transparent TWS photos for you to create even more unique marketing visuals as you need.

 ## Social Shares

-You can also check out other Super Store's custom social media content created with the Wooden Sound System for inspiration by visiting [shares.bitti-gitti.com](https://shares.bitti-gitti.com)
+You can also check out other Super Store's custom social media content created with the Wooden Sound System for inspiration by visiting [shares.bitti-gitti.com](https://shares.bitti-gitti.com) If you share your experience with our products, please tag us so that we can include you in our lovely page.

+We love making small, simple but functional web apps, you can check some of them from [Free WebApps page](/sites)

 ## Let's begin our journey